 From the primal elements you brought forth the human race, and blessed us with memory, reason, and skill.
 You made us the rulers of creation.
 But we turned against you, and betrayed your trust; and we turned against one another.

 Have mercy, Lord, for we are sinners in your sight.

-In the last three months in the season after Pentecost we are using Eucharistic Prayer C from our Episcopal Book of Common Prayer.
-Note the emphasis on God's Creation.
 Again and again, you called us to return.
 Through prophets and sages you revealed your righteous Law.
 And in the fullness of time you sent your only Son, born of a woman, to fulfill your Law, to open for us the way of freedom and peace.

 By his blood, he reconciled us.
 By his wounds, we are healed.